IkarosKappler/tswebpack/README.md

 This single line exposes your library, so each time you add components to the `MyLibrary` object it will automatically be accessible here, like `var myObject = new MyLibrary.MyClass();`.
+Doing this prohibits environment pollution and avoid naming clashes with other scripts.

 ### Running webpack